Routine antenatal check up.

 The antenatal scan showed subcutaneous edema including scalp edema, fetal ascites and placentomegaly suggesting a diagnosis of hydrops fetalis.

 Hydrops fetalis was detected on a routine antenatal ultrasound.
 The patient's blood group was O negative and she was not administered Rh antibody during the first pregnancy, which ended in an uneventful normal delivery.

-The diagnosis of hydrops fetalis requires the presence of fluid or oedema in two or more fetal compartments.
-In this case - subcutaneous oedema and ascites.
+The diagnosis of hydrops fetalis requires the presence of fluid or edema in two or more fetal compartments.
+In this case - subcutaneous edema and ascites.
 Placentomegaly and polyhydramnios are in seen in more severe cases of hydrops.